 - Quincy's quilters quit quilting quickly.

-- Vivien’s very vixen-like and vexing.
+- Vivien is very vixen-like and vexing.

-- Zachary zeroed in on zoo keeping.
+- Zachary zeroed in on zookeeping as a career.

-Brand Names and Alliteration
+Alliteration in Brand Names

 - Dunkin' Donuts